terminalcloud/apps/docs/phusionpassenger.md

 ## Snapshot/Container contents

-The Terminal.com container has a fully functional **Phusion Passenger** server installed and configured to be used with **nginx** web server and a sample blog application written in Ruby, currently server via Passenger.
+The Terminal.com container has a fully functional **Phusion Passenger** server installed and configured to be used with **Nginx** web server and a sample blog application written in Ruby, currently server via Passenger.

-The **nginx** installation has been compiled specially to be used with **Phusion Passenger** modules and it's available to be used to server any of this kind of applications:
+The **Nginx** installation has been compiled specially to be used with **Phusion Passenger** modules and it's available to be used to server any of this kind of applications:
 - Ruby/Rails Apps.
 - Python/Django Apps.
 - Nodejs Apps.